dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 	8. id: gge23
 	9. locked: null
 2. **pin dot** `670~30`
-	The gray dot at the end of the Pin, it is important.
+	The gray dot at the end of the Pin is important to identify where wires are snapped to.
 	1. pin dot x: 670
 	2. pin dot y: 30